What are Negotiable Instruments?

 The Negotiable Instruments are very effective business channels in the financial marketFinancial MarketThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces. of any country.
 Negotiable Instruments helps in smoothing secured commercial and other transactions for money or monies worth.
 The unique features like transferability, the legality of documents, safety, liquidity, etc., make them more popular in having businesses domestically and globally as well.

-However, in today’s modern world technology bring the businesses at a very high level and the use of above Negotiable Instruments is reducing day-by-day.
+However, in today’s modern world, technology brings businesses to a very high level, and the use of the above Negotiable Instruments is reducing day-by-day.
 There are so many effective banking channels are established now that will reduce the time and cost of execution of commercial transactions worldwide.
 Now a day people are more comfortable doing transactions through Internet Banking, NEFT, RTGS, Debit & Credit Cards, Virtual Cards, and the availability of so many modern instruments that may cause the end of traditional Negotiable Instruments.